BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 2. Under the *DeviceConfigs* section of the YAML file, add a unique value for the *DeviceId* field.

-3. Run the CreateDeviceIdentity project.
-In the Solution Explorer, right click on the *CreateDeviceIdentity* project and select**Set as Startup Project**.
-Running the solution will add a [Device Identity](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-getstarted#create-a-device-identity) for the test Device to your IoT Hub.
-The console application will automatically insert and save the device key generated by your IoT Hub, to the solutions's *config.yaml* file.
+3. Run the **CreateDeviceIdentity** project.
+In the Solution Explorer, right click on the *CreateDeviceIdentity* project and select **Set as Startup Project**.
+Running the solution will add a [Device Identity](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-getstarted#create-a-device-identity) for the test Device to your *IoT Hub*.
+The console application will automatically insert and save to the solutions's *config.yaml* file, the device key generated by your IoT Hub.

 ## Creating Device Simulator

 1. Open the *Simulator* project, right click on the *Program.cs* file and select **Rename**.
 Enter **Simulator.cs** at the prompt and allow Visual Studio to rename the class as well.

 2. Add the following `using` statements at the top: